vial-kb/vial-qmk/keyboards/kprepublic/cstc40/readme.md

 * Hardware Supported: CSTC40
 * Hardware Availability: kprepublic.com

+The differences between the two versions are just the rows and columns pins and the additional small pcb for the daughterboard version.

 Make example for this keyboard (after setting up your build environment):

     for daughterboard version: make kprepublic/cstc40/daughterboard:default